-For all that nothing was avoided.
+For all that, nothing was avoided.
 Mum has been a little down lately.
-Last week she attended two funerals on the one day.
+Last week she attended two funerals on one day.
 One had died at the ripe old age of 95, but the other prematurely of cancer not 6 months after diagnosis.
-Then a few days later a friend who had been diagnosed with cancer at the same time as mum reported how he was now in palliative care after doing so well.
-Not surprisingly mum felt pretty depressed by all of this.
+Then a few days later, a friend who had been diagnosed with cancer at the same time as mum reported how he was now in palliative care after doing so well.
+Not surprisingly, mum felt pretty depressed by all of this.

 “No,” she said, “I’m afraid of dying.”

 Inevitably the conversation turned to memories.
-She spoke of her mother and father, then her aunt who she was particularly close to, and her uncle, a lovely man I remember as being an old style Australian – tall, lean, a laconic nature, a wry sense of humour, and a kind, warm heart.
-He used to call her Ooks she said, and would never wore a short sleeve shirt.
-As she relayed her memories I played in my mind my own memories of them, all dead now, but once as large as life and fondly part of my life.
+She spoke of her mother and father, then her aunt, who she was particularly close to, and her uncle, a lovely man I remember as an old-style Australian – tall, lean, a laconic nature, a wry sense of humour, and a kind, warm heart.
+He used to call her Ooks, she said.
+As she relayed her memories, I played in my mind my own memories of them, all dead now, but once as large as life and fondly part of my life.
 Do you think you’ll see them…up there?
 I asked at one stage.
 Yes, she said – mum is the only one of us who believes in God.

 We spoke of more recent memories, of people and times and moments we all shared, so fresh, so real and vibrant, so now – and no longer.
-Once more, as I have times before this, I felt crushed by the sheer mass of these memories passed on, and aghast to think that when mum goes so to does my link to those people and that time.
+Once more, as I have times before this, I felt crushed by the sheer mass of these memories passed on and aghast to think that when mum goes, so too does my link to those people and that time.
 How can this be?
 How can this be?